 Karen Pannoni is as Student Employment Coordinator and coordinates a centralized process for paperwork and Kronos timekeeping for all TWC student employees.
 She also processes ProCard statements, enters event information online, and assists with various projects and needs.

 Pannoni, who has worked at RIT for 17 years, started in the Online Learning department supporting students and working with faculty as the Proctored Exam Coordinator.
 She previously worked with faculty to publish journals in the former Scholarly Publishing Studio and also worked for a faculty member in the Gaming Institute.

 Outside of RIT, Pannoni’s hobbies include gardening, reading, and baking.

 Nick Paulus manages Open Access publications at RIT including journals, books and conferences.
 Paulus also publishes the annual RIT Faculty Scholarship Report.
 This report represents "published" scholarship from RIT and was designed to accommodate disseminated and peer-reviewed scholarship from all colleges on campus.
 He has a Masters in Publication Design from the University of Baltimore.
 In addition to being a member of the Digital Initiatives and Metadata Services team, Paulus is an Adjunct Faculty member at RIT and can be found teaching typography and page layout in the College of Imaging Arts and Sciences.

-She holds a BA in English from SUNY Plattsburgh and is currently working toward a BS in Museum Studies at RIT.
+Jennifer holds a BA in English from SUNY Plattsburgh and a BS in Museum Studies from RIT.